WordPress/gutenberg/docs/blocks/creating-dynamic-blocks.md

 ```
 {% end %}

 Because it is a dynamic block it also needs a server component.
 The rendering can be added using the `render_callback` property when using the `register_block_type` function.
+Please note, that the `render_callback` function should be called by the `init` action.

 ```php
 <?php